 Curry powder simmers with fresh ginger and garlic for an easy, one-skillet chicken dinner that’s bursting with flavor!
-This healthy coconut chicken curry is naturally low-carb and gluten-free, but tastes like true comfort food!
+This healthy coconut chicken curry is naturally keto, low-carb, and gluten-free, but tastes like true comfort food!
 You are going to love my keto chicken curry.

 Hey there, it’s Sarah from Green and Keto.
 My family loves Indian Food, and it has always been our go-to takeout choice.
 For many years, I couldn’t imagine cooking those seemingly complicated dishes at home.
 But once I gave it a shot, I realized that Indian curry can be easy to make, as long as you have the right ingredients.

 This particular dish, Coconut Curry Chicken, is an all-star recipe.
 It’s definitely a family favorite.
 I love how easy it is to whip up on a weeknight.
-And I really love how any leftovers you may have taste even better the next day.
+And I really love how any keto chicken curry leftovers you may have taste even better the next day.

 Coconut Chicken Curry is healthy, too.
 It’s naturally gluten-free, paleo, and low-carb.
 What more could you ask for?

 The curry is savory, a little salty, and there’s a hint of natural sweetness from the onions and tomato paste.
 Coconut milk makes it super creamy and delicious.
 Lime juice gives it a burst of freshness, and there’s a gentle heat from the aromatic curry paste.

 This dish starts with 2 pounds of chicken.
 I like to use chicken thighs in this recipe, but chicken breasts will work as well.

 Then we build flavor with aromatic vegetables and spices.
 We cook onions in coconut oil or butter over medium heat until they are golden and delicious – about 10 minutes.
 It’s tempting to rush this step, but cooking the onions until they are truly golden is key to developing the flavor of this dish.